quarkhopper/Jet-Fuel/README.md

 >     if hurt_n > [spark hurt] {
 >         [new player heath] = [current player health] - (hurt_n * SPARK_HURT_ADJUSTMENT)
 >     }
-for the value of `SPARK_HURT_ADJUSTMENT`, see "other values" below.
+For the value of `SPARK_HURT_ADJUSTMENT`, see "other values" below.
 ### Spark erosion soft
 The number of voxels removed from soft materials on hit by a spark (x10)
 ### Spark erosion medium